apple/coremltools/docs-guides/source/opt-palettization-overview.md

 # Palettization Overview

-Palettization, also referred to as weight clustering,  compresses a model by clustering the model's `float` weights and creating a [lookup table (LUT)](https://en.wikipedia.org/wiki/Lookup_table) of centroids, and then storing the original weight values with indices pointing to the entries in the LUT.
+Palettization, also referred to as weight clustering,  compresses a model by clustering the model’s `float` weights and creating a [lookup table (LUT)](https://en.wikipedia.org/wiki/Lookup_table) of centroids, and then storing the original weight values with indices pointing to the entries in the LUT.

 Weights with similar values are grouped together and represented using the value of the cluster centroid they belong to, as shown in the following figure.
 The original weight matrix is converted to an index table in which each element points to the corresponding cluster center.